Ground Beef Curry / Pakistani Keema Curry--My Most Requested Recipe

 Think again.

-My kids will literally jump up and down every time I make this.
+My kids literally jump up and down every time I make this.

-This is one of my stand-by company meals and it is also the one that I like to take to new moms or those who are sick.
-Almost without fail, I get a request for the recipe.
+This is one of my stand-by meals for company, and it’s also the one that I like to take to new moms or those who are sick.
+Almost always, I get a request for the recipe.

-And it's great that the main ingredient is ground beef (though you can make it vegan as well) so it is a fairly frugal meal too.
+It’s also great that the main ingredient is ground beef (though you can make it vegan as well) so it is a frugal meal too.

-Of course, if you like, you can use any kind of ground meat--kima is traditionally made with lamb frequently.
-Venison or even chicken or turkey can be substituted also.
+Of course, you can use any kind of ground meat — kima is traditionally made with lamb, but venison or even chicken or turkey can be used.

 spices for ground beef curry (pakistani kima)